Adiabatic Quantum Computing: Universality of AQC

 While the fermionic GSQC model proposed in \cite{MLM:06} was shown there to be universal for AQC, its gap analysis was incomplete.\footnote{On p.4 of \cite{MLM:06} it was claimed that ``$\bra{Z}H\ket{Z} \geq \mathcal{E} O(1/N^2)$" ($N$ is $L$ in our notation), implying a lower bound on the spectral gap of the total Hamiltonian $H$.
 This claim was based on \cite{Mizel:02}, but was in fact not proven there.
 Here $\mathcal{E}$ is the energy scale of the CNOT terms, the total Hamiltonian is $H=H_{0}+H_{1}$, where $H_{0}$ contains all of the single qubit terms and $H_{1}$ includes all of the \textsc{CNOT} terms, and $\ket{Z}$ denotes the known ground state of $H_{0}$.
 As pointed out in \cite{Breuckmann:2014}, the missing step is essentially to exclude zero-energy, invalid time-configurations.} This was fixed in \cite{Childs:2013ef}, which proved the ``Nullspace Projection Lemma" that was implicitly assumed in \cite{MLM:06}.
 This lemma is interesting in its own right, so we reproduce it here: \begin{lemma}[Nullspace Projection Lemma \cite{Childs:2013ef}] Let $\Delta(A)$ denote the smallest nonzero eigenvalue of the positive semidefinite operator $A$.
 Let $H_0$ and $H_1$ be positive semidefinite and assume the nullspace $S$ of $H_0$ is non-empty.
 Also assume that $\Delta(\left.H_1\right|_S) \geq c >0$ and $\Delta(H_0)\geq d>0$.
 Then \beq \Delta(H_0+H_1) \geq \frac{cd}{c+d+\norm{H_1}}\ . \eeq \end{lemma}

-As shown in \cite{Breuckmann:2014}, the fermionic GSQC model can be unitarily mapped onto the space-time circuit-to-Hamiltonian model for qubits in two spatial dimensions, where the gap analysis is more convenient.
+As shown in \cite{Breuckmann:2014}, the fermionic GSQC model can be unitarily mapped onto the space-time circuit-to-Hamiltonian model for qubits in 2D, where the gap analysis is more convenient.
 Using the same mapping, \cite{Breuckmann:2014} also showed that the fermionic model of \cite{MLM:06} is in fact QMA-complete.
 We thus proceed to discuss the space-time model next.